darkdemon5/BookNest/README.md

 - Secure and comprehensive administrative tools for library staff.
 - Real-time information on resource availability.

-## Installation
-(Provide instructions here for setting up BookNest on your system)

-## Usage
-(Include instructions on how to use BookNest once it's installed)

 ## Contributing
 If you'd like to contribute to BookNest, feel free to open issues or pull requests.
-Please follow the contribution guidelines for submitting your changes.
+I'd like you to please follow the contribution guidelines for submitting your changes.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Contact
-For any questions or feedback, feel free to reach out at [your contact info].